 Transparency (Open Budget Index) 46/100

-The Government of Nicaragua provides the public with limited budget information.
+The Government of Mali provides the public with limited budget information.

-The Government of Nicaragua is weak in providing the public with opportunities to engage in the budget process.
+The Government of Mali is weak in providing the public with opportunities to engage in the budget process.

-Budget oversight by the legislature in Nicaragua is adequate.
+Budget oversight by the legislature in Mali is adequate.

-Budget oversight by the supreme audit institution in Nicaragua is limited.
+Budget oversight by the supreme institution audit in Mali is limited.

-- Produce and publish a Citizens Budget and Mid-Year Review.
+- Produce and publish a Mid-Year Review and an Audit Report.

-- Increase the comprehensiveness of the Executive’s Budget Proposal by presenting more data on the total debt stock and interest for the budget year and more information on macroeconomic forecasts.
+- Increase the comprehensiveness of the Executive’s Budget Proposal by presenting more detailed data on debt and interest for the budget year and more information on macroeconomic forecasts.

 - Establish credible and effective mechanisms (i.e., public hearings, surveys, focus groups) for capturing a range of public perspectives on budget matters.